 In accordance with the Kansas Board of Regents policy, students who are at least 60 years of age may audit (no-credit) regular lecture or certain group activity courses – when there is space available and for which they meet the prerequisites – without payment of tuition and student fees, campus infrastructure and support fees, and technology and transportation fees.
 Occasionally, a course may have incidental costs for supplies needed to participate in class activities.
-In those cases, seniors will be responsible for those expenses.
+In those cases, auditors will be responsible for those expenses.

 Prerequisites include admission to graduate school for graduate courses, and program admission for courses in which program admission is required of all students.

-Senior citizens who have not enrolled at WSU before must complete an Application for Admission and pay the application fee before registering at the undergraduate or graduate Admissions Office, $40.00 for undergraduate or $50.00 for graduate.
+Kansas residents aged 60 years and older who have not enrolled at WSU before must complete an Application for Admission and pay the application fee before registering at the undergraduate or graduate Admissions Office, $40.00 for undergraduate or $50.00 for graduate.

-Senior citizens who want to participate in at least one of the Human Performance Studies (HPS) 152 sections have three options:
+Kansas residents aged 60 years and older who want to participate in at least one of the Human Performance Studies (HPS) 152 sections have three options: